F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module2/lab1.rst

 1.1.4 View the automatic pipeline:
 ****************************************************

-- go back to jenkins and open the :guilabel:`f5-rs-app2-dev` folder. choose the :guilabel:`Servcie deployment pipeline` tab , jenkins is set up to monitor the application repo. when a 'commit' is identified jenkins will start an automatic pipeline to deploy the service. it takes up to a minute for jenkins to start the pipeline. jenkins takes the parametes from the git repo and uses them to deploy/update the service.
+- go back to jenkins and open the :guilabel:`f5-rs-app2-dev` folder. choose the :guilabel:`Service deployment pipeline` tab , jenkins is set up to monitor the application repo. when a 'commit' is identified jenkins will start an automatic pipeline to deploy the service. it takes up to a minute for jenkins to start the pipeline. jenkins takes the parametes from the git repo and uses them to deploy/update the service.